ciciswann/course-notes-assignments/CSE565-SoftwareTesting/README.md

 * Test process improvement
 </details>

-> Note: I was lazy with note taking and only took thorough notes for weeks 5 through 8
+> Note: I was pretty lax with note taking initially and only took thorough notes for weeks 5 through 8 in prep for the Final exam

 ## Week 5